Scale patterns are an essential guitar technique that builds chops, expands fretboard knowledge, and gives you inspiration in your guitar solos.

 Then, on the way down you play the same intervals, but now descending the scale.

-This type of scale pattern, where you play the same direction for your pattern both ascending and descending the scale is very popular with sax players.
+This type of scale pattern is very popular with sax players.

-When applied to the fretboard, it’ll provide you with a new perspective on both scale patterns and scale shapes in your playing.
+When applied to the fretboard, it provides you with a new perspective on both patterns and shapes in your playing.

 Click to hear guitar techniques scale patterns 10

-As you’ve gathered by this point in the lesson, reversing any scale pattern is a common variation of this technique.
+As you’ve gathered by this point in the lesson, reversing scale patterns is a common variation of this technique.

-When moving forward in your studies, and learning new scale patterns, you can always reverse the pattern to double the amount to material derived from that single pattern in your routine.
+When learning new scale patterns, always reverse the pattern to double the amount to material derived from that single pattern.

 Click to hear guitar techniques scale patterns 11

-Once you’ve worked on reversing any scale pattern, you can then pair up the first and second versions of that pattern over any scale shape.
+Once you’ve worked on reversing any scale pattern, you pair up the first and second versions of that pattern over any scale.

 In this case, you can see the last two scale patterns combined over the A minor pentatonic scale.

-Again, this’ll allow you to expand on a single scale pattern through variation, rather than have to learn a new scale pattern right away in the practice room.
+Again, this allows you to expand a single scale pattern through variation, rather than learn a new scale pattern right away.

 Click to hear guitar techniques scale patterns 12

-You’ll now take this approach a step further as you reverse the combined pattern that you just learned.
+You now take this approach a step further as you reverse the combined pattern.

-Reversing and combining scale patterns in your studies will provide you with four options for any scale pattern that you’re studying.
+Reversing and combining patterns provides you with four options for any scale pattern that you study.

-This’ll not only be helpful when exploring guitar techniques, but it’ll expand your options when adding these scale patterns to your guitar solos as well.
+This expands your options when adding these scale patterns to your guitar solos.

-If you’re new to these guitar techniques, not to worry, you’ll really dig deep into reversal and combination scale patterns in the major scale patterns section of this lesson.
+If you’re new to these guitar techniques, not to worry, you dig deep into reversal and combination scale patterns in the major scale patterns below.

 Click to hear guitar techniques scale patterns 13

-Here’s a four-note scale pattern that brings a modern, modal sound to your pentatonic scale practicing.
+Here’s a four-note pattern that brings a modern, modal sound to your pentatonic scales.

 The pattern is built by playing three notes up the “left” side of the scale, followed by one note on the “right” side of the scale.